Peanut stunt virus: Distribution and host range

 PSV is an economically important pathogen of plants in the family Leguminosae.
 In addition to beans, peanuts, and clover (7 different species of Trifolium), PSV has been reported to naturally infect peas (Pisum sativum), soybeans (Glycine max), alfalfa (Medicago sativa) and lupine (Lupinus luteus).
 In 2002, PSV was reported to infect rhizoma or perennial peanut (Arachis glabrata) in N. Florida and S. Georgia.

-Host range studies have shown that fourteen other plant families can be infected with this virus including agriculturally important crops in the plant families Cucurbitaceae (squash, cucumber, watermelon) and Solanceae (tomatoes, peppers, tobacco).
+Host range studies have shown that fourteen other plant families can be infected with this virus including agriculturally important crops in the plant families Cucurbitaceae (squash, cucumber, watermelon) and Solanaceae (tomatoes, peppers, tobacco).
 Cultivated Tobacco (Nicotiana tabacum) and celery (Apium graveolens) have also been reported to be naturally infected.

 Transmission

 PSV is transmitted from plant to plant by several species of aphids (Aphis craccivora, A. spiraecola and Myzus persicae) in a stylet-borne manner.
 It can also be transmitted by mechanical inoculation.
 It has been shown to be transmitted by seeds in peanuts at a very low level but this is not considered to be very important to the spread of this virus.

 The virus can be introduced into a susceptible field crop by aphids from a nearby reservoir (infected perennial hosts like clover, alfalfa or perennial peanuts) and then is spread further into the field by aphids.
 It can be spread in perennial crops by harvesting (mechanical transmission) and possibly by root grafts.